pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/solutions/c_create-uniform-grid.rst

      |  GetCellNumberOfFaces(...)
      |      GetCellNumberOfFaces(self, cellId:int, cellType:int,
      |          cell:vtkGenericCell) -> int
-     |      C++: int GetCellNumberOfFaces(vtkIdType cellId,
+     |      C++: virtual int GetCellNumberOfFaces(vtkIdType cellId,
      |          unsigned char &cellType, vtkGenericCell *cell)
      |
      |      Get the number of faces of a cell.
      |
      |      Most of the times extracting the number of faces requires only
      |      extracting the cell type.
 However, for some cell types, the
      |      number of faces is not constant.
-For example, a vtkPolyhedron
+For example, a convex point set
      |      cell can have a different number of faces for each cell.
 That's
      |      why this method requires the cell id and the dataset.
      |